lnawrat/FPAzureWorkshops/README.md

 8. Check out the image urls.
 9. Check out the uploaded files in the Azure portal.

-### Exercise 5 - Connecting to the Azure Virtual Machine
+### Exercise 5 - Sending Service Bus message from Azure Function

 1. Add a new Azure Service Bus resource.
 2. Inside Azure Service Bus, add a new Queue.